PickleRickVE/wayfarer-direct-export/README.md

 ## Getting started

 Go to the Wayfarer homepage and open your nominations page.
 If enabled, the script will create an overlay and adds an export button.
-Data is in CSV format.
+Data can be in CSV or MySQL format.
 You can now save your nominations or display them on a map of your convenience.

 ### Planned features

+* Optional input of playername
-* Export to MySQL
+* Direct output to file

 ### Thanks